Mambouna/pgturbo/doc/contributing.rst

 Alternatively, if you don't want to install it at all, it may be run with:

-   python3 -m pgzero <name of pgzero script>
+   python3 -m pgturbo <name of pgturbo script>

 For example:

-   python3 -m pgzero examples/basic/demo1.py
+   python3 -m pgturbo examples/basic/demo1.py

 How to run tests